kengibson1111/go-stdlib/types.md

 * byte - alias for uint8
 * rune - alias for int32

 * string - a read-only slice of bytes.
-Look at my notes in tour-of-go concerning slices.
-Since it is read-only, there is no use for a capacity, but it is there technically.
-When you convert from a byte array to string or string to byte array, a copy is made.
-When you make a substring the substring can be another slice pointing to the same byte array.
+There are several examples and notes regarding slices [here](https://github.com/kengibson1111/tour-of-go).
+When you make a substring the substring can be another slice pointing to the same underlying byte array.

 ## Architecture-specific